Income Tax Return Refund

 - Check your e-Collect tax refund payment status

 Direct Bank Deposit with Deduct Fee by Credit Card

 Just like the e-Collect option outlined above, you will need to have a bank account, account number and bank routing number.
 In addition, you will need a credit card to pay for your tax preparation fee should your return not be free on eFile.com.
 Your expected Tax Refund will be electronically issued and transferred from the IRS (U.S. Treasury) to the bank account you entered during your eFile.com online tax return process.
 This transfer is free of charge.
 Should you enter an incorrect bank account number, your funds will be transferred back to the IRS and/or State and the IRS and/or State will issue a check in the mail to you.
 The online tracking method is as fast and up-to-date as the e-Collect option.
 Follow steps 1. and 2. above.

 Caution for joint filers: Some banks may not accept a direct deposit of a joint tax refund into an individual account.
 If your filing status is married filing jointly, please check with your bank or financial institution before requesting the deposit of a joint refund into an individual account.

-Once your tax return has been received and processed, the IRS will issue you a paper check and send it through the US Postal Service.
+If you do not have a bank account or for any other reason you wish to receive a tax return refund check from the IRS or State tax agency mailed to you by U.S. Postal Mail, select this option during checkout from the eFile.com tax app.
+Once your tax return has been accepted by the IRS and/or State, a paper check will be sent to you through the U.S. Postal Service.
 It generally takes at least twice as long as direct deposit to receive your refund through the mail.